-

 Dropping Everything

 I had to take the day off work to help take care of our daughter today because my wife is sick.
-When she asked this morning if I would stay home, I hesitated – not because I considered abandoning her, but because I was running through my head the various things I’d need to line Continue reading
+When she asked this morning if I would stay home, I hesitated – not because I considered abandoning her, but because I was running through my head the various things I’d need to line up to miss a day at work.
+(When you’re going to have roghly a hundred kids come through your classroom in a day, you want to make sure everything is in order!)
+There was never a question.
+Of course I’d drop everything to take care… Continue reading

 -